Jovito Salonga: Senate

 After one term, Salonga was chosen to run for Senate under the LP banner in the 1965 elections.
 Despite limited financial resources and the victory of NP candidate Marcos as president, Salonga was elected senator, garnering the most votes.
 In 1967, he was Benigno Aquino Jr.'s chief lawyer in the underage lawsuit filed against the latter by President Marcos.
 Largely through Salonga's skills in jurisprudence, Aquino won his case before the Commission on Elections.
 Subsequently, Marcos' appeals to the Supreme Court and Senate Electoral Tribunal were overturned, granting a final victory to Salonga and Aquino.
 For his well-documented exposés against the Marcos administration, Salonga was hailed as the "Nation's Fiscalizer" by the Philippines Free Press in 1968.

 He ran for re-election in 1971.
 Along with some members of the Liberal Party, he was critically injured on the August 21 bombing of his party's proclamation rally at Plaza Miranda.
 His doctors' prognoses were grim—he was not expected to live.
 He survived, however, with impaired eyesight and hearing, and more than a hundred tiny pieces of shrapnel in his body.
 He topped the senatorial race for the second time.

 He returned to the political arena and embarked on a successful law career.
 He protested martial law and was unjustly arrested.
 After his release from military custody, he was offered a visiting scholarship at Yale, where he engaged in the revision of his book on international law.
 He completed his book on the Marcos years, which included a program for a new democratic Philippines.

-Martial Law Years
+Martial law years

 The imposition of martial law in September 1972 was the catalyst that radicalized hundreds of oppositionists and the pretext to arrest and imprison many of them, including moderate ones.
 Salonga openly and vigorously opposed it, and he and his law partners, future Justice Secretary Sedfrey Ordoñez and future Chief Justice Pedro L. Yap, defended many cases of well-known political prisoners as well as obscure detainees, most of them on a pro bono basis.